meteora211/SelfLearning/cpp_concurrency_in_action/synchronize/README.md

 - spurious wake-up
   - thread wakes up though it should not
-  - Unavailable problem, solved by while loop.
+  - Unavailable problem, solved by while loop(still the predicate).

 ref: